kirusrith96/ucl_msc_project/README.md

-# ucl_msc_project
+# Generating Uniform Random Variables from Atmospheric Noise
-The complementary Jupyter Notebook for the paper titled "Generating Uniform Random Variables from Atmospheric Noise""
+A complementary repository for the dissertation of the same name by Kirushanth Srithararajah